-The governor, chief councilor, and associate committee are elected and appointed with the express understanding and agreement on their part that they shall labor faithfully for the advancement of the tribe and all its members in civilization; they shall aid in preventing any violation of law by any of our people, in the arrest and punishment of all violators of the law on our reservation; they shall aid in the arrest of any person found on the reservation with "whisky" or any other intexicating liquor without authority of law; they shall in no case use the same themselves nor allow their people to do so.

-They shall restrain their people from committing any acts of depredation, from molesting any private or public building.
-They shall in no case enter any of the public buildings about the agency without authority nor allow other members of the tribe to do so, and any failure on their part to comply with these regulations shall be regarded as sufficient cause for immediate removal from office.

-For the faithful performance of the duties herein imposed the governor shall receive, as heretofore, a salary of \$500 per annum, the chief councilor \$400 per annum, and each of the associate councilors \$300 per annum, to be paid from our tribal funds.
+The governor, chief councilor, and associate committee are elected and appointed with the express understanding and agreement on their part that they shall labor faithfully for the advancement of the tribe and all its members in civilization; they shall aid in preventing any violation of law by any of our people, in the arrest and punishment of all violators of the law on our reservation; they shall aid in the arrest of any person found on the reservation with "whisky" or any other intoxicating liquor without authority of law; they shall in no case use the same themselves nor allow their people to do so.
+They shall restrain their people from committing any acts of depredation, from mo-lesting any private or public building.
+They shall in no case enter any of the public buildings about the agency without authority nor allow other members of the public to do so, and any failure on their part to comply with these regulations shall be re-garded as sufficient cause for immediate removal from office.
+For the faithful performance of the duties herein imposed the governor shall re-ceive, as heretofore, a salary of \$500 per annum, the chief councilor \$400 per annum, and exce of the duties for the council from out in the faithful performance of the duties herein imposed the governor shall reand each of the associate councilors \$300 per annum, to be paid from our tribal funds.